 One cannot not maintain.

-This is an important axiom to understand, critical even when we recognize how little understanding and prioritization this topic enjoys in our industry, web and software development.
+This is an important axiom, critical even when we recognize how little understanding and prioritization this topic enjoys in our industry, that is, web and software development.

 One cannot not maintain because all code must be updated or deleted one day, and that is why everything we do has more than the initial setup and launch cost, and why that little that we have about web maintainability best practices is not enough.